vrikodar/P4ck3t/P4ck3t.md

 ![](https://github.com/SxNade/P4ck3t/blob/main/pimages/2021-09-12_06-37.png)

 *Now in our example we can assume that the frame from port3 came later so s2 will update the CAM table to reflect A on port3*

+*Also on the other end while this is going on S2 has flooded the frame to Host B twice for now and this can really get confusing for Device B*